codewars/docs/content/authoring/kata/create-first-kata.md

 Initial solution is what users are provided with when they start training on your kata.
 The way in which you set up your initial solution code will depend heavily on the discipline that you have selected.
 For bug and refactor disciplines you will end up needing to include an almost working or already fully working solution within this block.
 For fundamentals and algorithm disciplines you will likely only include skeleton code, such as an empty function/method or some other code that has gaps which need to be filled in.
 Sometimes you may just want to include some comments to help get the user started, but no actual code.

-However, imagine the following scenario (assuming a statically typed language): you train on a Kata that requires you to implement multiple functions, but the Initial Solution does not give you the relevant function signatures and hence fails to compile.
-You frantically read through the Kata description and Sample Test Cases to figure out the function signatures you need to add: the name of each function, the number of arguments to each function, the type of each argument, the return type of the function ...
-After fumbling with the Initial Solution for a full 15 minutes, you finally get it to compile. _Now_ you can actually focus on the task at hand.
+However, imagine the following scenario (assuming a statically typed language): you train on a kata that requires you to implement multiple functions, but the Initial Solution does not give you the relevant function signatures and hence fails to compile.
+You frantically read through the kata description and the sample test cases to figure out the function signatures you need to add: the name of each function, the number of arguments to each function, the type of each argument, the return type of the function ...
+After fumbling with the initial solution for a full 15 minutes, you finally get it to compile. _Now_ you can actually focus on the task at hand.
 Not cool, right?

-_Unless_ the focus of your Kata is debugging (and how often do you encounter debugging Kata that are even remotely enjoyable?) or your Kata involves some deep C++ compile-time metaprogramming where 50% of the challenge itself is to make the code compile, you most certainly do not want the solver to waste their precious time fixing the Initial Solution just to get it to compile.
-The Initial Solution should provide the solver with a dummy implementation that "works" out of the box (possibly with runtime errors) such that (s)he can start replacing the dummy implementations with his / her own code straight away. **It is a Kata issue if the Initial Solution fails to compile, especially if it introduces unnecessary overhead for the solver.**
+_Unless_ the focus of your kata is debugging or your kata involves some deep C++ compile-time metaprogramming where 50% of the challenge itself is to make the code compile, you most certainly do not want the solver to waste their precious time fixing the initial solution just to get it to compile.
+The initial solution should provide the solver with a dummy implementation that "works" out of the box (possibly with runtime errors) such that they can start replacing the dummy implementations with their own code straight away. **It is a kata issue if the initial solution fails to compile, especially if it introduces unnecessary overhead for the solver.**

-Note that similar principles apply to interpreted languages (e.g. JavaScript, Python, Ruby): the Initial Solution should not contain syntax errors and / or (top-level) reference errors which may prevent the solver from getting started with the task immediately.
+Note that similar principles apply to interpreted languages (e.g. JavaScript, Python, Ruby): the initial solution should not contain syntax errors and / or (top-level) reference errors which may prevent the solver from getting started with the task immediately.

-The initial solution block is required so you will have to include something (at the very least some comments) in order for the kata to be able to be published.

 #### Preloaded